Akash-2000/akash-portfolio/README.md

     - Addd the header and other hero sections
     - added the scroll to section feature
     - Added hero section title
+    - worked on About me section using the grid
+    - currently work on the ruff view

 # Pages